Please click on the thumbnail images above to enlarge them.

 The site for this new house was a piece of unused land set within a Conservation Area, surrounded by large villas and mature trees.
 For over 20 years, Planning Applications had been submitted for new houses, and all were refused.

-We took a fresh approach and designed a single-storey, linear dwelling that is camouflaged from view.
+We took a fresh approach and designed a single-storey, linear dwelling that is camouflaged from view through clever use of sympathetic materials set on a low-profile form.
 The design is unique, contemporary and responds to context to create a low-impact home with a private curtilage, set above the road level.

-The palette of natural materials was drawn from the local area and the house is clad with limestone to match the historic Victorian stone walls.
-New boundary walls are also finished in stonework and the site will be fully landscaped to enable it to harmonise with the surrounding area.
+The palette of natural materials was drawn from the local area, with the house clad in limestone to match the historic Victorian stone walls.
+New boundary walls are also finished in stonework, and the site fully landscaped to enable it to harmonise with the surrounding area.

-The house benefits from high levels of insulation to decrease running costs, triple glazing to the large expanses of glass, and rooflights to flood in the natural light.
+The house benefits from high levels of insulation and triple glazing to the large expanses of glass to minimise running costs.
+Rooflights help the natural light flood into the rear of the house.

-The Planners supported our vision and Planning Permission was secured, after 23 years of attempts by other designers.
+The Planners supported our vision and Planning Permission was granted, after 23 years of attempts by other designers.